-3 Official Evidences of receipt and submission are issued in accordance with the Art.
-16, ∫ 3 of the Act of 17 February 2005 on Informatization of Operation of Entities Performing Public Tasks (Journal of Laws 2005 No. 64, item 565, as ammended) and in accordance with the Art.
-39, ∫ 2 of the Code of Administrative Procedure (Journal of Laws 2000 No. 98, item 1071, as ammended).
+Official Evidences of receipt and submission are issued in accordance with the Art.
+16, § 3 of the Act of 17 February 2005 on Informatization of Operation of Entities Performing Public Tasks (Journal of Laws 2005 No. 64, item 565, as ammended)).
 See also Glossary)